git/git.github.io/rev_news/drafts/edition-65.md

   the goal of `icdiff` is to be a tool you can reach for to get a better picture of what changed when it's not immediately obvious from `diff`.
   Docs include examples on how to integrate it with Git, Mercurial and Subversion.
-* [Guitar](https://github.com/soramimi/Guitar) is a multiplatform graphical Git client under development, written in C++ and powered by Qt.
+* [Guitar](https://github.com/soramimi/Guitar) is a multi-platform graphical Git client under development, written in C++ and powered by Qt.
 * [SCM Breeze](https://madebynathan.com/2011/10/19/git-shortcuts-like-youve-never-seen-before/)
   is a set of shell scripts (for `bash` and `zsh`) that make it easier to use Git.